 • Use multi-sensory ways of teaching

-For more information click here for the Disability Rights UK information on providing Reasonable adjustments in schools and on Apprenticeships: DR Uk
+Disability Rights UK information on providing Reasonable adjustments in schools and on Apprenticeships can be found here: DR Uk

 Access Arrangements